nasa/fprime/docs/v1.5/UsersGuide/api/cmake/support/Target.md

 ### `add_module_target` Specification:

 Adds a module-by-module target for this given target.
-Any subtargets for each module and thier commands should be registered via CMake's `add_custom_target("${TARGET_NAME}" ...)`.
+Any subtargets for each module and their commands should be registered via CMake's `add_custom_target("${TARGET_NAME}" ...)`.
 This command is supplied with all of the modules knowledge.
 Add a `DEPENDS` call on AC_OUTPUTS to come after the autocoding step.